Joachim Andersen (footballer)

+After academy stints with numerous Danish clubs, Andersen began his senior career at Dutch club Twente.
+After a spell in Italy with Sampdoria, he was signed by French club Lyon in 2019.
+After a loan spell at Fulham, he remained in London to sign permanently with Crystal Palace in 2021, where he made 112 appearances over three years before returning to Fulham, this time on a permanent deal.

+A Danish youth international, Andersen made his debut for the senior team in 2019, and went on to represent his nation at UEFA Euro 2020, the 2022 FIFA World Cup, and Euro 2024.

 Club career

 Youth

 Andersen started playing football at the age of four for local club Greve Fodbold, where he played from 2000 until 2009.
-He then joined Copenhagen’s academy, School of Excellence, before leaving for Midtjylland when he was 15.
+He then joined Copenhagen's academy, School of Excellence, before leaving for Midtjylland when he was 15.

 At Midtjylland he moved into the talent academy in Ikast where players like Simon Kjær, Winston Reid, Erik Sviatchenko, Viktor Fischer and Pione Sisto had stayed before him.

 In April 2013, before he had made his first team debut with Midtjylland, Twente sent out scouts to observe Andersen, and offered him a one-week trial, which he accepted.
-Four months later, he signed a youth contract with FC Twente for a fee rumored to be around 5 million Danish kroner (€650,000).
-The plan was to start in the youth team in order to acclimatise, and progress to the senior sides after about 6 months.
+Four months later, he signed a youth contract with FC Twente for a fee rumoured to be around 5 million Danish kroner (€650,000).
+The plan was to start in the youth team to acclimatise, and progress to the senior sides after about 6 months.

 Twente

 Though he was still an under-19 player he was promoted to the senior team and on 8 November 2013, Andersen made his first appearance for Jong Twente playing the whole match.
 He did not play any matches for the first team in his first season, but already in his second year at the club he was promoted to train with the first team squad with players like Dušan Tadić, Hakim Ziyech, Jesús Manuel Corona, Quincy Promes, Andreas Bjelland, Kasper Kusk and Kamohelo Mokotjo.

 On 7 March 2015, he got his chance in the first team debuting against Willem II, and playing the last 20 minutes.
 A week later, he signed a new contract with Twente until 2018.
 In 2015, Andersen won the prize for U19 talent of the year by the Danish Football Association.

 On 22 March, he was named in the starting eleven against Groningen and scored his first goal for the first team.
 He slowly got more and more time on the pitch for the first team.
 He continued his development and became almost a regular part of the first team squad in the 2015–16 season.